 Year-Long Residency: Wood Appalachian Center for Craft

-ESSENTIAL FUNCTIONS: In exchange for on-site housing, full studio access and a private studio, the resident will perform oversight of wood studio, lumber store, and use of equipment.
+ESSENTIAL FUNCTIONS: Oversight of wood studio, lumber store, and use of equipment.
 Periodic inventory of lumber/sheetgoods and other studio supplies.
 During the academic year (August- May), the resident will work 15 hours per week on studio maintenance, instructional support, assisting students during class times and other studio tasks as needed.
 During the Craft Center’s summer workshop season the resident manages the studio and ensures smooth operation.
 Summer hours are on a time bank system, as the need varies from studio to studio depending on the workshop schedule.
 Hours will not exceed 180 hours (15 hours per week/12 weeks).
 Specifics of managing the studio during workshops will be discussed with the artist in residence in advance, with both the supervising faculty member and the program manager.
 Residents will receive direction from the program manager regarding workshop support.
 During the workshops the resident may be able to take part in the workshop in their respective studio on a space available basis or pursue their own work while also being available for the visiting instructor.

 COMPENSATION: